inducer/pycuda/doc/source/array.rst

     *neutral* serves as an initial value.

-    Vectors in *map_expr* should be indexed by the variable *i*. *reduce_expr* uses theformal values "a" and "b" to indicate two operands of a binary reduction operation.
+    Vectors in *map_expr* should be indexed by the variable *i*. *reduce_expr* uses the formal values "a" and "b" to indicate two operands of a binary reduction operation.
 If you do not specify a *map_expr*, "in[i]" -- and therefore the presence of only one input argument -- is automatically assumed.

-    *dtype_out* specifies the numpy.dtype of the output. *neutral* is specified as float or integer formatted as string. *reduce_expr* and *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies
+    *dtype_out* specifies the :class:`numpy.dtype` in which the reduction is performed and in which the result is returned. *neutral* is specified as float or integer formatted as string. *reduce_expr* and *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies